 Taxable Bond Fund - For the advisory services it provides pursuant to the advisory agreement, the Adviser is entitled to a fee calculated at an annual rate of 0.25% of the Fund's average daily net assets.
 The Adviser has contractually agreed, however, to waive its advisory fee from 0.25% to 0.08% through July 31, 2023.
 For the fiscal year ended March 31, 2022, the Fund paid advisory fees to the Adviser at an annual rate of 0.08% of the Fund's average daily net assets.
+The Fund's average daily net assets.
 The Fund's semi-annual shareholder report dated September 30, 2022 will provide information regarding the basis for the Board's most recent approval of the Fund's investment advisory agreement.